 - Go to Waypoint 2 (N50 50.319 W001 06.873), the larger of the car parks.

 - Look to the North East and you will see Portsdown Hill.
 Other than because of mining, why do you think chalk cliff edges are visible, rather than other rocks?

 - Why do you think the Romans used flint and chalk to construct their fort?

 In addition, optionally upload a picture of yourself or your GPS in or around Portchester Castle.
 You can log your find immediately, but please send the answers within 24 hours.
-Once I have received your email I will respond as soon as I can.
-If I don't reply, I may not have received your email, so please resend it.
-Logs where incorrect or incomplete answers have been given, or where an email has not been received, may be deleted.
+Once I have received your message I will respond as soon as I can.
+Logs where a message has not been received may be deleted.

 I hope you enjoy the cache!
 This is only my second Earthcache so any feedback is greatly appreciated!